maestro-performance/msg-perf-tool/README.md

 Introduction:
 ----

-MPT is a tool for running performance tests on messaging systems current development version supports AMQP and STOMP messaging protocols.
+MPT is a tool for running performance tests on messaging systems.
+Current development version supports AMQP and STOMP messaging protocols.
 Support for MQTT and OpenWire is planned for the future.
 The test data is saved in a CSV format and can be exported to ElasticSearch DB.
 That allows it to be visualized using the